What is venous hypertension?

 b) Maximum Venous Overflow (MVO)

 b) Maximum venous overflow (MVO) – This detects the obstruction to the venous outflow in the leg irrespective of the cause.
-The results show the speed with which blood flows out of a maximally congested leg when a occluding tight tourniquet is suddenly removed.
-It detects occlusions in the calf veins, iliac veins and IVC where colour Doppler, and venography are insensitive.
-The test is not very sensitive with partial obstruction and reflux induced venous insufficiency.
+The results show the speed with which blood flows out of a maximally congested leg when an occluding tight tourniquet is suddenly removed.
+It detects occlusions in the calf veins, iliac veins, and IVC where colour Doppler and venography are insensitive.
+The test is not very sensitive with partial obstruction and reflux-induced venous insufficiency.
 A normal MVO does not rule out DVT categorically.

 What happens if I do not treat venous hypertension?

 - There is an increased lifetime risk of DVT and PE.

 - Amputation is needed in 1.2% of the people